 Responsibility for managing American Century Investments client portfolios is organized according to investment discipline.
-Investment disciplines include, for example, disciplined equity, global growth equity, global value equity, global fixed income and multi-asset strategies.
+Investment disciplines include, for example, disciplined equity, global growth equity, global value equity, global fixed income, multi-asset strategies, exchange traded funds, and Avantis Investors funds.
 Within each discipline are one or more portfolio teams responsible for managing specific client portfolios.
 Generally, client portfolios with similar strategies are managed by the same team using the same objective, approach, and philosophy.
 Accordingly, portfolio holdings, position sizes, and industry and sector exposures tend to be similar across similar portfolios, which minimizes the potential for conflicts of interest.
-In addition, American Century Investments maintains an ethical wall around each of its equity investment disciplines (global growth equity, global value equity, disciplined equity), meaning that access to information regarding any portfolio's transactional activities is only available to team members of the investment discipline that manages such portfolio.
+In addition, American Century Investments maintains an ethical wall that restricts real time access to information regarding any portfolio's transaction activities and positions to team members that have responsibility for a given portfolio or are within the same equity investment discipline.
 The ethical wall is intended to aid in preventing the misuse of portfolio holdings information and trading activity in the other disciplines.